SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 oprob = ODEProblem(algebraic_crn, u0, tspan, ps; structural_simplify = true)
 nothing # hide
 ```
-Here, since our model contains an algebraic equation, we *must* add the `structural_simplify = true` option to `ODEProblem`.
+Here, since our model contains an algebraic equation, we *must* add the `structural_simplify = true` option to `ODEProblem` (this option is discussed in more detail [here](@ref ref)).
 This option eliminates any algebraic equations from the system, creating a pure ODE which can be solved using normal means.
 Next, our model can be simulated just like any other model:
 ```@example coupled_eqs_alg_eq
 using OrdinaryDiffEq, Plots # hide sol = solve(oprob)